b-hayes/b-hayes/articles/2021-04-13-exception-and-error-handling-in-php.md

 You only need to catch \Throwable in one place at the top level of execution and turn it into a generic 500 response.

 Put this where your application handles request routing etc and generates/passes back responses.
-If you don't use a framework or response objects then go all the way up to index.php and wrap everything like so:
+You don't need a framework config, just go all the way up to index.php/entry point for your app and wrap everything like so:
 ```php
 //index.php
 try {